SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 instead.

-Once your update is done, commit and push the change, then :ref:`build and publish the new docker image <build-and-publish-docker-image-app>`.
+Once your update is done, commit and push the change, then :ref:`build and publish the new docker image <deployment-upgrade-swh-service-build-and-publish-docker-image-app>`.

-.. _build-and-publish-docker-image-app:
+.. _deployment-upgrade-swh-service-build-and-publish-docker-image-app:

 Build and publish docker image (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~